untoldengine/UntoldEngine/docs/Architecture/batchingSystem.md

 ## Step 5: Rendering

+The renderer uses **cluster-level frustum culling** to determine which batch groups to submit.
+Each `BatchGroup` carries a precomputed world-space AABB (`boundingBox`) covering all geometry in the group.
+The render passes test each group's AABB directly against the current-frame frustum — **one AABB test per batch group, not one per entity**.
+Groups whose AABB is fully outside the frustum are skipped without any entity-level traversal.

-The renderer checks `entityToBatch` — if an entity is in a batch, it **skips the per-entity draw call** and instead the batch groups are rendered directly.
-Each `BatchGroup` is one draw call with its merged buffer.
-100 entities sharing one material = **1 draw call**.
+For batch groups that survive the AABB test, each `BatchGroup` is one draw call with its merged buffer.
+100 entities sharing one material = **1 draw call**, submitted only when the group's spatial bounds are within the frustum.

+Per-entity batching membership (`entityToBatch`) is still maintained and used by non-batched rendering paths and by tests.

 ---